Go to our other sites

 The first ever winners of Outstanding Cambridge Learner Awards in China have been receiving their awards this week at three ceremonies in Shanghai, Guangzhou and Beijing.

 We presented the awards, which recognise exceptional performance in our June 2015 exam series, to 107 students from 34 Cambridge schools across China.
-Group Chief Executive of Cambridge Assessment, Simon Lebus, and Chief Executive of Cambridge International Examinations, Michael O’Sullivan, attended the ceremonies, as well as the winners’ parents and teachers, and representatives from the British Council.
+Group Chief Executive of Cambridge Assessment, Simon Lebus, and Chief Executive of Cambridge Assessment International Education, Michael O’Sullivan, attended the ceremonies, as well as the winners’ parents and teachers, and representatives from the British Council.

 Pei Qin, a student at the High School Affiliated to Shanghai Jiao Tong University, won four awards.
 She said: “Cambridge programmes have enabled me to understand my subjects in-depth, instead of just absorbing facts from the teachers.
 Cambridge IGCSE has helped me to challenge myself and develop my critical thinking skills.”